pphilipp/To-Do-Compose/README.md

 # To-Do-Compose
 This is a playground to try compose out.
-Nothing more ☺️ ... an honest attempt to jump on the bandwagon... 😋
+Nothing more ☺️ ... honest attempt to jump on the bandwagon... 😋